85Jakob/MipsAssembly/README.md

 # MipsAssembly
-A collection of various MIPS assembly files
+A collection of various MIPS assembly files.
+For best results run in SPIM MIPS Simulator (https://spimsimulator.sourceforge.net/).

 **fibonacci.asm** - takes an integer n and returns n numbers of the fibonacci sequence
 **reverseArray.asm** - reverses the order of values in an array